Find out about the VAT liability of insurance transactions and insurance related services.

 Each single MRC document is to be categorised according to the proportion of ships covered by the MRC and owned by shipowners either within the EU or outside the EU at the inception of the contract.

-- where the relevant proportion is greater than 35%, but less than 65%, the brokerage should be coded M50, entitling the recovery of 50% of relevant input tax
+- relevant proportion is greater than 35%, but less than 65%, the brokerage should be coded M50, entitling the recovery of 50% of relevant input tax

-- where the relevant proportion is between 65% and 99%, the brokerage should be coded M80, entitling the recovery of 80% of relevant input tax
+- relevant proportion is between 65% and 99%, the brokerage should be coded M80, entitling the recovery of 80% of relevant input tax

-This agreement covers only supplies of brokerage services related to MAT insurance as defined in paragraph 6.7 of the Notice.
+This agreement covers only supplies of brokerage services related to MAT insurance as defined in paragraph 6.7.

 13. Accounting for VAT on insurance related services